ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.iogo/README.md

 [![NPM](https://nodei.co/npm/iobroker.iogo.png?downloads=true)](https://nodei.co/npm/iobroker.iogo/)

-This adapter is adding extra featrures to the smarthome app ioGo https://play.google.com/store/apps/details?id=de.nisnagel.iogo.
+This adapter is adding extra features to the smarthome app ioGo https://play.google.com/store/apps/details?id=de.nisnagel.iogo.
-Please visit www.iogo.app for more information on how to getting started.
+Please visit www.iogo.app for more information on how to get started.

 ## Configuration
-You need an valid licence key to use this adapter.
+You need a valid licence key to use this adapter.
-A licence can be bought after creating an acoount at https://www.iogo.app.
+A licence can be bought after creating an account at https://www.iogo.app.

 Please enter your account information (email/password) in the instance configuration.

 ## Usage
-You can send message to all authenticated users over messageBox ```sendTo('iogo', 'New message')``` or to specific user ```sendTo('iogo', {user: 'Username', text: 'Test message'})```.
+You can send message to all authenticated users over messageBox `sendTo('iogo', 'New message')` or to specific user `sendTo('iogo', {user: 'Username', text: 'Test message'})`.
 User must be created before (please read the application documentation for further details).

 It is possible to specify more than one recipient (just separate the Usernames by comma).
 For example: Recipient: "User1,User4,User5"